Paid CDL training

 WIOA funding is available to help enhance training and employment opportunities for individuals facing barriers to employment.

 How to apply: Local Career Services or WIOA office.

 Eligibility: Individuals underemployed, unemployed, dislocated.

 Questions: Contact nearest Career Services office or driving school.

 If you’re able to pay for driving school on your own up front or through a personal loan provider, that can work great, too.
 If you choose this route, keep in mind you may be eligible for tuition reimbursement if you apply to Schneider soon enough.

-Did you know?
-You can get pre-hired as a potential Schneider driver before you even step foot in truck driving school.
-Fill out the form in the link below, and once it’s reviewed and approved, you can use the form to secure loans, grants or other funding for school.
+Did you know you can get pre-hired as a potential Schneider driver before you even step foot in truck driving school?
+Simply fill out the form in the link below, and once it’s reviewed and approved, you can use the form to secure loans, grants or other funding for school.